- How To’s

-If we look at the total cost of everything on this list we have spent under $390.
+If we look at the total cost of everything on this list we have spent under $390 for our prepping on a budget.
 I calculated that figure even though all of these items were bought or valued online and in stores at less than our $5 budget, so there’s still some savings on that figure to be made.

 Let’s say you start with the food list and you manage to put away $15-20 each week for each of those items.
 There are 35 items on that list so it would take you about two months to complete your stockpile of food.
 Surely the budget or your family won’t notice that?

 If you have any winning items that you have found in stores that are less than five dollars you should write in or leave a comment on this post as to where you got it.